iann0036/tf-cfn-provider/docs/providers/oraclepaas/DatabaseServiceInstance.md

 `WalletFileContent` - (Optional) String containing the xsd:base64Binary representation of the cloud backup's wallet file.
 This wallet is used to decrypt the backup.
 Specify either `ibkup_decryption_key` or `ibkup_wallet_file_content` for decrypting the backup.

+`CloudStorageContainer` - (Required) Name of the Oracle Storage Cloud Service container used to provide storage for your service instance backups.
+Use the following format to specify the container name: `<storageservicename>-<storageidentitydomain>/<containername>`.

+`CloudStorageUsername` - (Required) Username for the Oracle Storage Cloud Service administrator.

+`CloudStoragePassword` - (Required) Password for the Oracle Storage Cloud Service administrator.

 `CreateIfMissing` - (Optional) Specify if the given cloud_storage_container is to be created if it does not already exist.
 Default value is `false`.

+`CloudStorageContainer` - (Required) Name of the Oracle Storage Cloud Service container where the backup from on-premise instance is stored.
+Use the following format to specify the container name: `<storageservicename>-<storageidentitydomain>/<containername>`.

+`CloudStorageUsername` - (Required) Username for the Oracle Storage Cloud Service administrator.

+`CloudStoragePassword` - (Required) Password for the Oracle Storage Cloud Service administrator.

 `ComputeSiteName` - The Oracle Cloud location housing the service instance.